wwce/terraform/azure/transit_2fw_2spoke_common/README.md

 # 2 x VM-Series / Public LB / Internal LB / 2 x Spoke VNETs

-Terraform creates 2 VM-Series firewalls that secure all ingress/egress traffic from 2 spoke VNETs.
-The spoke VNETs are connected (via VNET Peering) to the transit VNET.
+Terraform creates 2 VM-Series firewalls deployed in a transit VNET with two connected spoke VNETs (via VNET peering).
+The VM-Series firewalls secure all ingress/egress to and from the spoke VNETs.
 All traffic originating from the spokes is routed to an internal load balancer in the transit VNET's trust subnet.
+All inbound traffic from the internet is sent through a public load balancer.

 Please see the [**Deployment Guide**](https://github.com/wwce/terraform/blob/master/azure/transit_2fw_2spoke_common/GUIDE.pdf) for more information.